griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

 amino acid sequence won't help because you are only doing this from a single transcript.
 If multiple transcripts are expressed and lead to distinct peptides, you may want to include both in your final list of candidates.
 The Top Score Filter doesn't yet support this but the unfiltered results will still contain these candidates.
-This assumes you did not start with only a single transcript model for each gene (e.g. using the --pick option in ensembl) and also that if you are requiring transcripts with TSL=1 that there are multiple qualifying transcripts that lead to different peptide sequences at the site of the variant.
+This assumes you did not start with only a single transcript model for each gene (e.g. using the ``--pick`` option in VEP) and also that if you are requiring transcripts with TSL=1 that there are multiple qualifying transcripts that lead to different peptide sequences at the site of the variant.
 This will be fairly rare.
 Even though most genes have alternative transcripts, they often have only subtle differences in open reading frame and overall protein sequence, and only differences within the window that would influence a neoantigen candidate are consequential here.